shuenj/tp/docs/UserGuide.md

 * Remove all affiliation history for the person at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
-* Current affiliation in affiliation history will not be removed.
+* Does not remove the person they are currently affiliated to from affiliation history.

 Examples:
 * `removeah 2` remove affiliation history of the 2nd person in the contact list.